Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

 About 70\% of the glitches within this family have duration less than one minute.
 However the family also includes a sparse sample of glitches with duration that can take values up to just below the $\Delta = \SI{1.6}{ks}$ threshold.

-The rate of these glitches has been greatly affected by the thermo-mechanical conditions of cooldown.
-Actually, as in CR negative impulse glitches are only about 8\% of total, the time/temperature evolution of the rate in Fig.~\ref{fig:coldseries} refers basically to the glitches in this family.
+The rate of these glitches has been greatly affected by the thermomechanical conditions of cooldown.
+Actually, as in cold runs negative impulse glitches are only about 8\% of total, the time/temperature evolution of the rate in Fig.~\ref{fig:coldseries} refers basically to the glitches in this family.

 \item Finally, the third is the relatively small family of negative impulse glitches, again with $\Delta \le \SI{1.6}{ks}$.

 About 53\% of these have duration of less than a minute, and these too include samples with longer duration, approaching $\Delta = \SI{1.6}{ks}$.